hasura/graphql-engine/manual/microservices/index.rst

   change-subdomain
   communicating-between-microservices
   Connecting to Postgres from microservices <connect-postgres>
-  Hot reloading changes to a microservice <hot-reloading/index>
+  Live reloading changes to a microservice <hot-reloading/index>
   persistent-volumes